aclements/go-perf/README.md

 Tools
 * cmd/dump is a simple tool that reads a perf.data file and prints its raw records.
+* cmd/memlat is an interactive web-based browser for memory latency profiles recorded by "perf mem record".
-* cmd/memheat processes a perf.data file recorded by "perf mem record" and produces an SVG of the memory latency distributions on every instruction and source line.
+* cmd/memheat is a non-interactive viewer for memory latency profiles recorded by "perf mem record".
+It produces an SVG of the memory latency distributions on every instruction and source line.